Enriching People's Lives

 Bachelor of Science in Integrated Plant Sciences

 IPS majors explore the science of plant development and production from the perspectives of a variety of disciplines.
 All students in the program take a core set of interdisciplinary courses selected specifically to give them a solid foundation on which they can build expertise in a specific discipline.
+There are seven majors from which to choose.

 Students are required to participate in undergraduate research projects, work as part-time employees with research and extension personnel, and/or participate in professional internships to put their classroom training to work.
 Student clubs also provide a variety of ways to interact with peers, faculty, and staff within the college.